sudhakavya/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

    ![](../Images/stay-sign-in.png)

 6. In the Keep your account secure window, you have the option to select the method to use for MFA.
 Microsoft Authenticator is one option.
 For expediency in this lab exercise, you will choose a different method.
-Select **I want to setup a different method**.
+Select **I want to set up a different method**.
 From the Chose a different method pop-up window, select the **drop-down arrow** and select **Phone** then select **Confirm**.

    ![](../Images/keep-secure.png)

 7. The **Keep your account secure** page opens.
 The window that appears is for the Phone authentication method, if you don’t have a mobile device with you that is capable of receiving text messages, skip to the next step.
 You are prompted to enter a phone number.
 Ensure the option **Text me a code** is enabled.
 Enter the phone number where you can receive a text code and select the **Next** button.
 A new window opens indicating a code was just sent to the phone you entered.
-Enter the code your received and select **Next**.
+Enter the code you are received and select **Next**.
 A window opens indicating Success and showing your Default sign-in method.
 Select **Done**.

    ![](../Images/keep-acc-secure.png)